 Sao Paulo, Brazil skyline taken by Kate O'Dell, 24 July 2019

-The latest addition to my research experience, I am currently working on quantifying how our understanding of air pollution exposure can be improved through the use of current and future satellite missions.
-More to come on this soon!
+The latest addition to my research experience, I worked with a team of NOAA satellite experts to quantify how air pollution exposure and air quality alerts can be improved through the use of current and future satellite missions.Â

 Wildfire smoke composition and exposure